siangernlow/tp/docs/UserGuide.md

 #### Adding a person

-When you want to add a person to VirusTracker, you can use the following command.
+If you want to add a person to VirusTracker, you can use the following command.

 Format: `addPerson idp/ID n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS q/QUARANTINE_STATUS i/INFECTED_STATUS`